luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 In **Differential Splicing Expression** you compare all the different mRNA isoforms between mutant and control - there are many isoforms for each gene so there are many comparisons.
 ![enter image description here](https://lh3.googleusercontent.com/VyUh9L2RvsCzGjGbh1fV5pPq2gGCU4gadhSaCk7BvpvceELVaUiMngWYwXIwFhbvU1xTQmAR0f4DFg)

-In **Differential Isoform Usage** you compare the realtive usage of the different isoforms to the total gene expression.
-I.e. take the Isoform expression counts relative to the gene expression:
+In **Differential Isoform Usage** you compare the relative usage of the different isoform's to the total gene expression.
+I.e. take the Isoform expression counts divide by that gene expression counts.
+This is the important calculation with Diffentia
 ![enter image description here](https://lh3.googleusercontent.com/yc1EU-oIRVA1EuDyUkmW0rQewMRlBPWaOtgLIkpdAxMqaMr74KSbzfc4kekQKSEpV62ZaWv0WX1ElA)
 ![enter image description here](https://lh3.googleusercontent.com/vCWCaScTZWxndCmsKzKNrrQULS51WUsJNo-e64d5YP-s1m6kfWd_0pyNPBsItwIlo-Rhaz1O7N5vpw)